Living in Japan

 Retirement in rural Japan offers dramatically lower costs than Tokyo: houses in countryside towns can be purchased for 3 to 8 million yen (some municipalities practically give away abandoned properties through akiya banks), and monthly living expenses of 120,000 to 180,000 yen cover a comfortable lifestyle including food, utilities, transportation, and healthcare.
 National Health Insurance premiums for retirees are based on pension income and assets, typically 15,000 to 30,000 yen monthly.
 The quality of medical care, public safety, and daily life infrastructure in rural Japan exceeds what equivalent budgets provide in most Western countries.

-Japan does not offer a specific retirement visa, but the Designated Activities visa for “long-stay for sightseeing and recreation” allows stays of six months to one year with renewal, provided applicants can demonstrate sufficient financial resources (typically 30 million yen in assets or monthly income of 200,000 yen from pension or investments) and maintain comprehensive health insurance.
+The Designated Activities visa for long-stay sightseeing and recreation allows stays of six months to one year with renewal, provided applicants demonstrate sufficient financial resources (typically 30 million yen in assets or monthly income of 200,000 yen from pension or investments) and maintain comprehensive health insurance.
 The spouse of a Japanese national visa provides unrestricted residency if married to a Japanese citizen.
-The cost of living in retirement-friendly areas outside Tokyo is remarkably moderate: rural towns and smaller cities offer rentals at 30,000 to 50,000 yen monthly, fresh food at lower prices than urban areas, excellent healthcare access, and the extraordinary safety and cleanliness that make Japan appealing for retired life.
-Communities like Kamakura, Onomichi, Beppu, and towns in Okinawa attract both Japanese and foreign retirees with their combination of culture, nature, mild climate, and relaxed pace.
+Some retirees use the Cultural Activities visa, permitting study of Japanese arts at recognized institutions.

 For retirees from countries with bilateral agreements, pension payments can be received in Japan through international bank transfers.
-The cost of living for a retired couple in a regional Japanese city like Fukuoka, Matsuyama, or Kanazawa can be surprisingly moderate: 150,000 to 200,000 yen monthly covers a comfortable two-bedroom apartment, food, utilities, and transportation.
-Access to Japan’s universal healthcare system (30 percent copay for those under 70, 20 percent for those 70-74, and 10 percent for those 75+) provides medical security that many retirees from countries with expensive private healthcare find attractive.
+Access to Japan’s universal healthcare system (30 percent copay for those under 70, 20 percent for those 70-74, and 10 percent for those 75+) provides medical security.
+Communities like Kamakura, Onomichi, Beppu, and towns in Okinawa attract both Japanese and foreign retirees with their combination of culture, nature, mild climate, and relaxed pace.
+The appeal includes extraordinary public safety, efficient transportation, cultural richness, and a cuisine that supports healthy aging.

 This content is for informational purposes only and reflects independent research.
 Details may change — verify current information before making travel plans.